 The Grammy Awards are presented since 1952 by the National Academy of Recording Arts and Sciences of the United States to recognize achievements in the music industry.
-Tina Turner won her first Grammy in 1971 as part of the Ike & Tina Turner Revue for Proud Mary and her first solo Grammy in 1985 for What’s Love Got To To With It.
-In total, she won 7 Grammys from 25 nominations and received also 3 Hall of Fame Awards and a Lifetime Achievement Award.
-Ike Turner solo won his first Grammy in 2007 for the album Risin’ With The Blues, after he was first nominated in 1970 for A Black Man’s Soul.
+Tina Turner won her first Grammy in 1971 as part of the duo Ike & Tina Turner for the song Proud Mary and solo in 1985 for her hit single What’s Love Got To Do With It.
+In total, she won 8 Grammys from 25 nominations and received also 3 Hall of Fame Awards and a Lifetime Achievement Award.

 : Live In Amsterdam (Nominated: Best Long Form Music Video) March 01, 1994: I Don’t Wanna Fight (Nominated: Best Pop Vocal Performance) February 24, 1993: The Bitch Is Back (Nominated: Best Rock Vocal Performance) February 20, 1991: Steamy Windows (Nominated: Best Rock Vocal Performance) February 21, 1990